 Creator Spotlight features interviews with artistic women/girls and showcases their work.
-If you know an artist you’d like to see spotlighted, email me at erin(at)girlsthatcreate(dot)com.
+If you know an artist you’d like to see spotlighted, email erin(at)girlsthatcreate(dot)com.

 Do you accept guest posts?

 Absolutely.
 You can submit a guest post by emailing erin(at)girlsthatcreate(dot)com.

 Do you review products or services?

 Yes.
 Products related to the arts, parenting, and empowering women and girls are ideal.
 Only products that are a true and authentic fit for the site’s audience will be considered.
 Items received may be kept by the writer(s) of this blog or may be given away to readers via Girls That Create contests.

-The privacy of site visitors is extremely important to me.
-By visiting this site you are acknowledging that Girls That Create participates in Google Analytics, a web analytics service offered by Google that tracks and reports website traffic.
+The privacy of site visitors is extremely important to GTC.
+By visiting this site you are acknowledging that GTC participates in Google Analytics, a web analytics service offered by Google that tracks and reports website traffic.
 Google may use the collected data to contextualize and personalize the ads of its own advertising network.

 Yes.
 Sections of this site allow you to purchase different products and services online provided by other merchants.
 Some of the links posted on the site are “affiliate links.”
-This means if you click on the link and purchase the item, Girls That Create will receive an affiliate commission.
-Girls That Create is not responsible for the quality, accuracy, timeliness, reliability or any other aspect of these products and services purchased via affiliate links.
+This means if you click on the link and purchase the item, GTC will receive an affiliate commission.
+GTC is not responsible for the quality, accuracy, timeliness, reliability or any other aspect of these products and services purchased via affiliate links.

-If you sign up for the Girls That Create newsletter, your email address will not be shared with any outside parties and you can always opt out at the bottom of newsletters or by emailing erin(at)girlsthatcreate(dot)com.
+If you sign up for the GTC newsletter, your email address will not be shared with any outside parties and you can always opt out at the bottom of newsletters or by emailing erin(at)girlsthatcreate(dot)com.